 \section{Introduction}

-As we now know from gauge/string correspondence \cite{Maldacena:1997re}, planar Yang-Mills theories are, in fact, string theories in a disguise.
+As we now know from the gauge/string correspondence \cite{Maldacena:1997re}, planar Yang-Mills theories are, in fact, string theories in a disguise.
 This allows one to map complicated dynamics occurring in real space-time to the one of the world-sheet.
 The latter is in turn amenable to treatments devised for two-dimensional systems, which are much simpler indeed.
-Sometimes they can even be integrable and, therefore, corresponding dependence of physical observable found exactly for any value of 't Hooft coupling $a = g^2_{\scriptstyle\rm YM} N_c/(2 \pi)^2$.
+Sometimes they can even be integrable and, therefore, corresponding physical observables found exactly for any value of the 't Hooft coupling $a = g^2_{\scriptstyle\rm YM} N_c/(2 \pi)^2$.

 To date, the best studied example of this kind is the maximally supersymmetric Yang-Mills theory.
 The latter is a superconformal interacting theory.
-Any two-point correlations functions of composite operators is known exactly in this model since the corresponding spectral problem for anomalous dimensions was solved thanks to integrability, see \cite{Beisert:2010jr} and references cited therein.
-Recently, higher point correlation functions were addressed within a framework of the so-called hexagon expansion \cite{Basso:2015zoa}, which relies on a tessellation of the two-dimensional world sheet defining the correlation function in the dual string description in terms of certain form factors that can be found exactly from a set of axioms valid nonperturbatively.
+Any two-point correlations functions of composite operators are known exactly in this model since the corresponding spectral problem for anomalous dimensions was solved thanks to its integrability, see \cite{Beisert:2010jr} and references cited therein.
+Recently, higher point correlation functions were addressed within a framework of the so-called hexagon expansion \cite{Basso:2015zoa}, which relies on a tessellation of the two-dimensional world-sheet defining the correlation function in the dual string description in terms of certain form factors which can be found exactly from a set of axioms valid nonperturbatively.

-A multiple light-cone limit of the aforementioned correlations gives access to vacuum expectation values of Wilson loops on null polygonal contours in Minkowski space-time \cite{Alday:2010zy}.
+A multiple pair-wise light-cone limit of the aforementioned correlators gives access to vacuum expectation values of Wilson loops on null polygonal contours in Minkowski space-time \cite{Alday:2010zy}.
 These in turn were found to be in a dual pair with scattering amplitudes \cite{Alday:2009yn} of properly regularized $\mathcal{N} = 4$ super-Yang-Mills theory.
 It is the Wilson loop side that provides a viable language for two-dimensional description: by singling out two nonadjacent sides of the loop, we can think of them as a ``quark-antiquark'' pair propagating with a speed of light and sourcing out a flux tube between them, which from the point of view of holography looks like a one-dimensional string projected on the boundary.
 The string sweeps a two-dimensional world-sheet which turns out to be integrable as well \cite{Basso:2013vsa}.